 One question we often get is, what about disinfecting?

 There are some areas in your home that should be regularly disinfected, especially if and when you or your loved ones are vulnerable.
 Products with active ingredients like citric acid, hydrogen peroxide, 1-lactic acid, and ethanol or alcohol are stronger, yet still safe alternatives for castile soap.
-Try to use microfiber clothes to clean as well.
 If you only have access to bleach-based disinfectants, ensure you are using gloves, eye protection and that you ventilate the area after cleaning.

 Not quite ready to take the DIY approach?
 That’s okay!
 There are lots of safe options on the store shelves.
 You just need to know what to look out for on product labels.
 Look for companies that disclose all the ingredients on the packaging.
 Is “fragrance” listed as an ingredient?
 Skip it.
 There are thousands of chemicals that can be used to formulate scents for cleaning products.
 Even “unscented” products may contain fragrance as a way to mask the product’s natural odor.
 Many of these chemicals have been linked to breast cancer, hormone disruptions and other health problems.
 Remember, “natural” and “organic” claims don’t always mean a product is safe.